anonymous-93/narrgraph/README.md

 For reproducibility, the LUSA dataset used in the paper was attached to the paper submission.
 The dataset is also openly available at [https://rdm.inesctec.pt/dataset/cs-2023-018](https://rdm.inesctec.pt/dataset/cs-2023-018).

----

-## License & Ethics

-* For **research and educational purposes only**.
-* Do not apply to **private, sensitive, or confidential documents**.
-* Ensure responsible use, especially when working with news or personal data.